linuxforphp/flare-smart-contracts/docs/specs/FTSO.md

 *   Result is total reward for 8 voter power out of 15 which is bigger then 50%
 *   Note each voter with the same price data should have the same relative reward, no matter what the internal ordering of list items is.

-Last point above means we will give rewards to 50% of submitted weight or more if required.
+In this particular case, the last point above means we will give rewards to 50% of submitted weight or more if required.

 [FTSO Reward Manager]: ../../contracts/ftso/implementation/FtsoRewardManager.sol "FTSO Reward Manager"
 [FTSO contract]: ../../contracts/ftso/implementation/Ftso.sol "FTSO"